Owen-SS/CrudApplication/README.md

+This project has not been styled and is only for understanding the flow of data betweem the backend and the frontend.

 To use this repo you will first need to create a sql server database and then add your connection string to this layout in the user secrets:

 }